icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ng-vibe](https://github.com/boris-jenicek/ng-vibe) - Designed for Angular 17+, these tools (drawer, dialog, toastify,timer, service-locator) are here to enhance your development process with dynamic and efficient solutions.
 * [angular-kit](https://github.com/mikelgo/angular-kit) - A set of powerful Angular tools including pipes, lifecycle hooks, and reactive enhancements.
 * [angular-ru-sdk](https://github.com/Angular-RU/angular-ru-sdk) - A set of tool chains that implement common interaction patterns while being unopinionated about their presentation.
 It represents an abstraction of the core functionalities found in Angular.
+* [dfts-common](https://github.com/Dafnik/dfts-common) - Collection of TypeScript and Angular libraries (QR Code, Bootstrap table and icons, and other utilities).

 #### Modals